-All of our family members have some funny stories they recall from our time in the Australian outback.
+All of our family members have some funny pet stories they recall from our time in the Australian outback.

 These funny pet stories are from my sister, Suzie